hunnor-dict/source-ordbank/articles/1-download-create.md

 This is the first article in a series about Norsk ordbank.

 Norsk ordbank is a lexical database for Norwegian (bokmål and nynorsk), and reflects the current, official standard orthography.
+The database is available for download from [Språkbanken](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5&lang=nb).

+In simple terms, Norsk ordbank contains Norwegian words, along with information about their inflection and composition.
+It can be a useful tool in many scenarios, including authoring and publishing language related works, such as dictionaries or encyclopedias, or natural language processing applications.

 This article shows how to set up a local copy of the database.

-Norsk ordbank is available for download from [Språkbanken](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5&lang=nb).

-To run the commands in the article, you will need a PC or Mac with Docker installed, and a copy of the repository at `https://github.com/adamzkover/ordbank.git`.
+> To run the commands in the article, you will need a PC or Mac with Docker installed, and a copy of the repository at `https://github.com/adamzkover/ordbank.git`.
+Some knowledge of Ant and Docker is useful, but not required.

 # TL;DR